OverviewFeaturesHow It WorksPricingDemoFAQJoin

 • Self-paced assessment tools — run a real, graded spelling test, but student-controlled.
 The student plays each word, types their answer, and submits on their own schedule.
 Genuinely a test, but mostly limited to this one delivery mode.
 Because each student controls their own audio, every student needs headphones — an overhead that adds to classroom logistics and can be a barrier in shared or low-resource settings.

 • Live assessment platforms — teacher-administered, synchronized testing where the whole class or group hears each word at the same moment under the teacher's control.
 Some tools offer this style but require the teacher to manually dictate.
-Ezergrade was built specifically for live testing with AI capabilities, voice-led dictation, and a full integrity stack on top.
+Ezergrade was built specifically for live testing with AI capabilities, automated Voice Automated Testing, and a full integrity stack on top.
 That means less preparation, no manual word-by-word reading, and a complete grade record waiting for the teacher the moment the test ends.

 How Spelling Test Platforms Actually Compare